-Funds to cover major & minor renovations
+Funds to cover major and minor renovations

 Once your home improvement loan is approved, you can start making the changes you want to create your dream house.
 Renovation mortgages can be leveraged to cover large projects as well as cosmetic updates, so you know your full home remodel is covered with the loan.

-Potential Major renovations
+Potential Major renovations: